octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 The most committed blockchain developers also go by the catchphrase "[*Code is law*](https://en.wikipedia.org/wiki/Code_and_Other_Laws_of_Cyberspace)", meaning that the strict code defines not only the validation rules of all the transactions and their interactions but also people's conduct.
 This code is also used to create the software that runs on the network and how data is recorded, explored, etc.

 There are different implementations of the Bitcoin protocol on other operating systems and devices.
-There are implementations in almost every programming language (e.g., _C++, Python, Java, Go, Scala_...).
+With the posibility to implement in almost every programming language (e.g., _C++, Python, Java, Go, Scala_...).

 The original implementation from _Satoshi Nakamoto_ is in C++ and is called [_Bitcoin Core_](https://bitcoincore.org/).
 Most of the nodes of the network use this version.